Pokémon: Jirachi, Wish Maker

 The film was released in theaters in Japan on July 19, 2003, by Toho.
 The English-language adaptation was distributed by Miramax Films and released direct-to-video on June 1, 2004.
-The events of the film take place during the sixth season of Pokémon: Advanced, being the first film to feature characters from Advanced Generation.
+The events of the film take place during Pokémon: Advanced.

 The featured song in this movie is Asuca Hayashi's A Small Thing (小さきもの, Chiisaki Mono) in the Japanese version while the English version, Make a Wish, was sung by Cindy Mizelle.
 The tune of this song is also used as the lullaby May and Max's mother used to sing to them when they were children.
 This is the first movie in which the original Japanese song is also clearly used in the English version, and the first time in which the names of the guest characters were the same in both the English and Japanese versions.

 Plot

 The Millennium Comet, which appears in the night sky for seven days once every thousand years, is approaching.
-This is also when the Mythical Pokémon Jirachi awakens from its long slumber to absorb the comet's energy.
-This energy, in turn, brings life to the area known as Forina where it rests.
-This time, however, a magician known as Butler and his girlfriend Diane unearth the stone that encases Jirachi, and take it away from Forina.
+This is also when the Mythical Pokémon Jirachi awakens from its long slumber to absorb the comet's energy; the energy, in turn, brings life to the area known as Forina where it rests.
+However, a magician known as Butler and his girlfriend Diane unearth the stone that encases Jirachi, and take it away from Forina.

 Meanwhile, in celebration of the Millennium Comet's appearance, Ash Ketchum and his friends May, Max, and Brock arrive at a wide crater, which is where the festival of the Millennium Comet is meant to be.
 While they're sleeping, the festival arrives and they later watch as everything is set up.

 At the festival, May buys a seven-panelled novelty that is said to grant a person one wish if a panel is closed for each night the comet appears and is visible in the sky.
 Later, Ash and Max accidentally volunteer for one of Butler's magic tricks after Max hears a voice coming from the rock Diane is holding.
 Max is introduced to Jirachi, who he hears talking from inside the rock.
 Butler lets Max take the rock, from which Jirachi emerges later that night.
 Hoping its wishing ability is true, Max wishes for lots of candy, and it appears – but it is revealed that instead of creating the candy, Jirachi teleported it from a stall in the festival.

 The intentions of Butler are soon revealed: he was a former scientist for Team Magma who was seeking to resurrect the Legendary Pokémon Groudon.
 Butler had devised the perfect system, but could not find the necessary amount of power to fuel and was fired from Team Magma, to his humiliation.
-To try and fuel his machine again, he hoped to use Jirachi's energy for his own purposes.
+To try and fuel his machine again, he hopes to use Jirachi's energy for his own purposes.
 Seeing this danger, the Pokémon Absol, whose presence usually indicates impending disaster, arrives to help Jirachi and alert the group.